Behavioral health providers, who have augmented their clinical practice with Oxevision, have reported:

 Reduction in assaults and emergency treatment orders related to assaults

-12-month pre-post study in a high intensity unit6,7
+12-month pre-post study in high intensity psychiatric care6,7

 37%